Roadmap to planar electron-ion point Paul trap

 During the state-manipulation process, it is crucial to maintain the ion at its initial position, which means that cooling must continue.
 This can be achieved through the fluorescence caused by beams 1 to 4 as shown in Figure \ref{fig:levels}.

 An experiment designed with this coupling approach involves detecting photons at frequencies suitable to provide resonant coupling 5.
 This technique achieves this by observing variations in electromagnetically induced transparency in transition 2 \cite{qiElectromagneticallyInducedTransparency2009,finkelstein_practical_2023} caused by the presence or absence of coupling 5.
 Figure \ref{fig:ediftuning} demonstrates, utilizing the spherically symmetric simplified model from Section \ref{sec:categories}, how the highest transition can be adjusted by altering the amplitude of the electron trapping voltage signal $V_\mathrm{e0}$.
-Even though the model considers only $s$-states and violates a selection rule for the electrical dipole transition, it provides a useful estimation of how transition energies scale with the trapping parameter as well as the position of the initial quantum state (prepared through excitation 4): transitions within \qtyrange{10}{1000}{MHz} can be targeted by a proper choice of the potential region 1, 2 or 3 from Figure \ref{fig:potentials}.
+Even though the plotted energy differences are only between the $s$-states, and, therefore, do not correspond to single-photon transitions, they provide an insight into scaling of the transition energies with the trapping parameter, as well as the position of the initial quantum state (prepared through excitation 4): transitions within \qtyrange{10}{1000}{MHz} can be targeted by a proper choice of the potential region 1, 2 or 3 from Figure \ref{fig:potentials}.
 More realistic model in the future will elucidate which transitions (and by how many quanta) are permitted.
 This is an instance of applying the proposed experimental method without needing electron spin state manipulation.

 In other applications, where manipulation of the electron spin state is desired, a magnetic field has to be superimposed on the trapping field.
 At the flux density of $\gtrsim\SI{1}{mT}$, the spin state splitting is comparable to $\we$ of our trap described below.
 The same field also provides clearly distinguishable optical transitions from spin-up and spin-down states of the magnetic-split state 6$^2$S$_{1/2}$ in the optical or near-UV wavelength range (around $\lambda_4$).
 This could be exploited to encode quantum information without the need to use microwaves.